Highlights from the Ratings and Financial Report for Translate Bio Inc. (TBIO)

 TBIO’s Market Performance

-TBIO stocks went up by 16.52% for the week, with a monthly drop of -21.34% and a quarterly performance of -14.29%, while its annual performance rate touched 96.21%.
-The volatility ratio for the week stands at 5.49% while the volatility levels for the past 30 days are set at 6.14% for Translate Bio Inc..
-The simple moving average for the period of the last 20 days is 13.94% for TBIO stocks with a simple moving average of 6.00% for the last 200 days.
+TBIO stocks went up by 13.55% for the week, with a monthly jump of 20.24% and a quarterly performance of -13.93%, while its annual performance rate touched 98.59%.
+The volatility ratio for the week stands at 5.71% while the volatility levels for the past 30 days are set at 5.60% for Translate Bio Inc..
+The simple moving average for the period of the last 20 days is 15.24% for TBIO stocks with a simple moving average of 6.44% for the last 200 days.

 Analysts’ Opinion of TBIO